harrisazmi/inventorymanagement/README.md

-# Inventory Management System API
+# Inventory Management System API - Backend

 This Inventory Management System API provides endpoints for managing inventory items and suppliers.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on inventory items and suppliers.